How do i set up a OneConnect VPN tunnel in cOS coreLast modified on 23 Aug, 2022. Revision 13

 - Outer Interface: The interface on which the OneConnect listens for connection attempts (usually the external interface, e.g. Wan).

 - Server IP: Which IP address the OneConnect server listens to for incoming connection attempts from clients.

 - Server Port/DTLS Port: What port type the connection is made over.

 - Authentication Source: What kind of authentication is required for the VPN.

-- Client IP Address Pool: The pool of IP that connecting gets a IP from.
+- Client IP Address Pool: The pool of IP addresses that, when connecting, one is assigned an IP from.
 Remember the Inner IP must be part of the same network as the pool but not be one of the pools IPs.

 - Netmask: Must be set for the IP pool to limit its size.
 Default setting is 255.255.255.0.

-- DNS: What DNS should be given to connecting clients
+- DNS: The DNS that will be given to connecting clients.

 - Client Routes: Default setting is All-routes setting so a connecting client route all traffic over the VPN.

-Once this setting is set up we can press OK and save the VPN.
+Once these setting is made we can press OK and save the VPN.
 We can now to connect with the OneConnect client version 3 or higher or a 3rd party client such as OpenConnect.

 If you are using a version 2.02.01 or older you need to run a SSL VPN instead.
 Information on how to set that up can be found in chapter 10 in the administration guide.

 How to set up a split tunnel

 If we want to split the tunnel so not all of the clients traffic goes over the VPN we can do like this;

 First we need to create the objects in the address book.
 These objects will be the IP addresses and ranges that the clients can reach over the VPN once a connection has been established.
 To do this go under object > Address Book and press Add.
 The objects need to be specific IPv4 addresses, networks or address ranges.